 Bees, while small, are one of the most hard-working insects there are.
 For example, a beehive can fly 90,000 miles, which is as long as three orbits of the earth only to collect one kilogram of honey.
 Bees have always been able to uniquely fit themselves in all aspects of education like literature, philosophy, art, and more.

 Albert Einstein once famously said, “If the bee disappears from the earth, man would only have four more years to live.”
 This statement alone expresses the importance of this tiny insect in the life of the Earth.
 Among all characteristics of bees that one can learn from, leadership is one of the most important ones.
-There are many online, free, and high-quality examples of leadership essay to learn more about leadership.
 We can also learn all about leadership by observing a wise bee leader.
 Here are a few lessons we can learn from bees:

 1. Distributing Authority